Skip to content

 Basic mortgage calculator

-A basic mortgage calculator is a quick and easy way to help you work out how much you could borrow.
-But remember, the actual amount you can borrow will depend on several factors, like the deposit you have, any outstanding debt and your monthly outgoings.
+A quick and easy way to help you work out roughly how much you could borrow – but remember, the actual amount will depend on several factors including your deposit, any outstanding debt and whether the lender is confident that you can afford the repayments.

 Mortgage calculator